 Educational and Professional Organization Podcasts

-SANS is among the largest and most-trusted resources when it comes to security training and research.
-The SANS ISC Daily Stormcasts are an extension of the SANS Internet Storm Center and feature daily, 5-10 minute updates on security threats to keep professionals and businesses in the know regarding the latest and most pressing threats.
+SANS is the largest and most-trusted resource when it comes to security training and research.
+The SANS ISC Daily Stormcasts are an extension of the SANS Internet Storm Center and features 5-10 minute updates on security threats each work day to keep professionals and businesses in the know regarding the latest and most pressing threats.

 Three episodes you should check out from SANS ISC Daily Stormcasts:

-CERT is a division of the Software Engineering Institute at Carnegie Mellon University offers the SEI Podcast Series, presenting conversations in areas such as software engineering, cybersecurity, and future technologies.
+The Software Engineering Institute at Carnegie Mellon University offers the SEI Podcast Series, presenting conversations in areas such as software engineering, cybersecurity, and future technologies.
 Podcasts focus on topics aiming to solve the nation's security challenges through general principles and starting points for business leaders who want to launch or improve on enterprise-wide security efforts.

-Three episodes to check out from CERT Podcasts:
+Three episodes to check out from SEI Podcast Series:

 Three episodes you should check out from OWASP Podcast:

-Security Current is "an information and collaboration community founded by veteran journalist and IT network security marketing executive Aimee Rhodes.
+Security Current is an information and collaboration community founded by veteran journalist and IT network security marketing executive Aimee Rhodes.
 Offering CISO insights, peer-driven research and analysis, practical advice and discussion, Security Current gives executives the insights they need to make knowledgeable decisions.
-Hosted by a number of leading CISOs and other industry leaders such as Richard Stiennon, Gartner Research VP Anton Chuvakin, IBM Cloud and SaaS Global CISO David Cass, and others, Security Current focuses on the issues that matter to today's CISOs and the companies they serve.
+Hosted by a number of leading CISOs and other industry leaders, Security Current focuses on the issues that matter to today's CISOs and the companies they serve.

 Three episodes you should check out from Security Current:

-For the most up-to-date news on data breach prevention, detection, and notification, the Information Security Media Group's Data Breach Today Podcast is worth a listen.
+For the most up-to-date news on data breach prevention, detection, and notification, the Data Breach Today Podcast is worth a listen.
 Hosted by the Data Breach Today staff, the Data Breach Today Podcast features interviews with leading experts and thought leaders in the field who offer commentary on the latest cybersecurity news, practical advice for overcoming common security challenges, and more.

 Three episodes you should check out from Data Breach Today Podcast:

 The Security Ledger is an independent security news website founded in August 2012.
-Editors Paul Roberts and Robert Vamosi host the Security Ledger Podcasts, bringing you in-depth reporting and insights from security thought leaders about the most pressing infosec issues plaguing businesses and users today.
+Founder and Editor-in-Chief Paul Roberts hosts the Security Ledger Podcasts, bringing you in-depth reporting and insights from security thought leaders about the most pressing infosec issues plaguing businesses and users today.